25 Proven Ways To Save Money Before Next Year

 Here’s a tip to really take saving money on food to the next level.
 “Stock up on sale items at the beginning of the month, and plan freezer meals around those sale items,” said Lauren Greutman, author of “The Recovering Spender.”
 “Prepare 20 meals at one time, and place them in your freezer.
 I do this every month where I make 20 meals for under $150.”

 Because the monthly amount of food for one person costs close to $325, you stand to save $175 a month using this method.
-With about four months left in the year, that equals $700 in savings by 2018.

 7. Use Discounts on Prescription Drugs